Friday, November 11, 2016

 Yet Anglicanism is also very concerned to show that Our Lady is the model for the life of the Church and a pattern for our own discipleship.
 The Collect of the Feast of the Visitation (reprinted above) well expresses our approach to The Blessed Virgin: she is praised as the one who bore the Word Incarnate into the world (providing him his human nature), yet she is exalted even more because she kept God’s Word all her life.

-When we gather on the Feast of St. Mary, we are praising God for her witness and recounting the wonder of her ministry—the longest and most intimate of all those near Jesus—recorded in Scripture to have stretched from the Annunciation all the way through Pentecost.
+When we gather on the Feast of St. Mary, we are praising God for her witness and recounting the wonder of her ministry (the longest and most intimate of all those near Jesus) which Scripture records as stretching from the Annunciation all the way through Pentecost.

 We are also gazing upon her as a model, a pattern, a guide for what it means to follow Christ through thick and thin, through joy and sorrow, when we understand and when we do not.
 After Our Lord, she is the person who most powerfully embodies faithfulness in the New Testament, and we know that we may derive great benefit from joining her in always pointing to Christ by our actions and prayers, thereby “keeping God’s word” along with her.
 May we be found so at the end of the ages!